top of page

 Math

-A "hands on" environment for learning concrete math concepts is provided for the children.
-A variety of materials are available for counting, number recognition and pattern activities.
+The children have a " hands-on" environment for learning concrete math concepts.
+Various materials are available for counting, number recognition, and pattern activities.

 Art

-In the pre-primary classroom, art activities are always available and are open-ended with the focus on the process rather than the product.
+Art activities are always available and open-ended in the pre-primary classroom, focusing on the process rather than the product.

 Large Motor Development

-Large motor development is encouraged through playground time and indoor activities as well as during music.
+Extensive motor development is encouraged through playground time and indoor activities, as well as during music.

 Social Development

-Social development occurs throughout the entire morning routine as the children play with manipulatives like puzzles and blocks, participate in circle time, snack time, and story time.
+Social development occurs throughout the morning routine as the children play with manipulatives like puzzles and blocks and participate in circle time, snack time, and story time.

 bottom of page